HTTP Form File Post Listener

-HTTP Form File Post Listener – Monitors a specified local HTTP path for POST requests with ‘File’ attachments.
-Attachment is used as input data.
+In the eiConsole and eiPlatform, the HTTP Form File Post Listener monitors a specified local HTTP path for POST requests with ‘File’ attachments.
+The attachment is used as input data.

 Select the HTTP Form File Post Listener from the Listener Type drop-down.